Theo Arends' replacement firmware for the Sonoff

 daemon before replacing it.
 After all, the persons looking after Debian must have a good reason for their choice.

-Naturally, I wanted to get the proper documentation for the daemon but it was not clear to me which version was installed on Raspian Jessie Lite.
+Naturally, I wanted to get the proper documentation for the daemon but it was not clear to me which version was installed on Raspbian Jessie Lite.
 It is a bit complicated to find out.

 ssh sessions.
 In the first, use the